Usage Guides

 Test Date

-CoA PDFs are linked directly on each product page.
-You can also email [email protected] with a lot number to request a CoA for any batch.
+Every Novex Research order ships with the CoA for your batch.
+You can also email [email protected] with your lot number to request a copy at any time.

 Handling & Safety